CasmirO-Source/CasmirO-Source/README.md

 ## Hi there 👋

-I’m Casmir, a Biomedical Science graduate (2:1, IBMS-accredited) currently working at NHS John Radcliffe Hospital in Oxford, contributing to histopathology diagnostics and tissue processing.
+I’m Casmir, a Biomedical Science graduate (2:1, IBMS-accredited) with wet-lab experience working at NHS John Radcliffe Hospital in Oxford, contributing to histopathology diagnostics and tissue processing.
+Currently I am studying a MsC in Bioinformatics.

-I’m now pivoting into **computational biology**, combining my clinical foundation with a growing skillset in **bioinformatics, Python, and data analysis** — with the goal of joining the NHS STP Bioinformatics programme or a research-intensive MSc in 2025
+I’m now pivoting into **computational biology**, combining my clinical foundation with a growing skillset in **bioinformatics, Python, data analysis, machine learning/AI, R studio and Linux command line**

 💻 I’m passionate about bioinformatics, multi-omics data analysis, and using Python to uncover patterns in biological datasets.
 My GitHub is a growing collection of self-driven projects, scripts, and pipelines — from sequence alignment tools to omics integration systems.